 Payday Loans

-Teachers with lousy credit should utilize payday loans as a last resort.
-Cash advances become extraordinarily expensive if you cannot retire the entire balance when your subsequent paycheck is deposited in your bank account.
+Teachers with lousy credit should only use payday loans as a last resort.
+Cash advances become extraordinarily expensive if you cannot repay the entire balance when your subsequent paycheck is deposited in your bank account.

 Payday loans charge origination fees averaging $15 per $100 borrowed, which is reasonable if you retire the balance within two weeks.
 However, the amounts owed balloon quickly if you roll it over, so some states outlaw them.